 - Risk event: What might happen to affect your project?

 - Risk timeframe: When is it likely to happen?

 - Probability: What’s are the chances of it happening?

 - Factors: What events might forewarn or trigger the risk event?

-Prepare a Risk Assessment to get a better understanding of the kinds of risks your project is facing and their possible consequences.
-If you want to learn how to manage risks in a project, read this article for a step-by-step guide to creating a risk assessment.
+Prepare a risk assessment to get a better understanding of the kinds of risks your project is facing and their possible consequences.
+If you want to learn how to manage risks in a project, read this article on how to create a risk management plan.